Welcome and opening remarks

 Derek Slater – Head of Policy Strategy & Campaigns, Google Fiber & Alphabet's Access co.

-Heather Burnett Gold – President and COO, Fiber to the Home Council Americas
+Heather Burnett Gold – President and CEO, Fiber to the Home Council Americas

 2:00 – 2:50 pm